1997 American Gold Eagle Coins

 Designer & Sculptor

-Augustus Saint-Gaudens version of Lady Liberty with her flowing hair is shown on the obverse (heads side) of the Gold Eagles.
-The design first appeared on the 1907-1933 Double Eagle Coin..
-The reverse (tails side) depicts a family of eagles and their nest as designed by Miley Busiek.
+Lady Liberty with her flowing hair is shown on the obverse (heads side of the Gold Eagles).
+It was originally designed by Augustus Saint-Gaudens for the 1907-1933 Double Eagle Coin.
+The reverse (tails side) shows Miley Busiek’s family of Eagles with the male soaring above the nest.

 |Composition:||91.67% Gold, 3% Silver, 5.33% Copper|